-Q. Hi Ana, thank you for agreeing to share your story and your photography with us.
+Q. Hi, Ana.
+Thank you for agreeing to share your story and your photography with us.
 Could you tell us a little bit about yourself and how your passion for the city has developed?

-I must say that I always had a passion for my city and photography.
-Both interests are continuously developing during my long city walks, which I enjoy very much.
-This allows me to discover Lisbon from new perspectives each time I explore it with my camera.
+I must say that I always had a passion for both my city and photography.
+Both interests are continuously developing during my long city walks, which I greatly enjoy as they allow me to discover Lisbon from new perspectives each time I explore it with my camera.

 Q. With the current reduction of travel, is Roomspace still open in Lisbon for anyone who is looking for a safe and self-contained accommodation?

 Our apartments are fully equipped and furnished.
 There is high speed internet access available free of charge, along with other services.
 All these facilities create a good and safe solution for anyone who is away from home.

-Our statistics are positive and the second phase of lock-down easing has begun on the 18th May.
-Our restaurants and coffee shops have been re-opened this week, providing they meet all the safety criteria.
+Our statistics are positive and the second phase of lock-down easing began on the 18th May.
+Our restaurants and coffee shops have re-opened this week, providing they meet all the safety criteria.
 This is a well-received return to “normal life”.
 Major airlines have already resumed partial operations to/from Lisbon airport.
-We are hopeful that both business and tourism will be gradually returning to its operations.
+We are hopeful that both business and tourism will be gradually returning to their operations.

 Q. Lastly, if you were to name 7 points which make Lisbon wonderful to live in, work, or visit, what would they be?

-- You can see the city on foot | Lisbon is not a very big city.
-It may seem so, as it is located on 7 hills.
-The picture below shows that you can enjoy stunning views over the city, no matter which hill you have climbed.
-Almost each place of interest is reachable on foot, or you can take a trip with the iconic and old-fashioned Lisbon tram.
+1. You can see the city on foot | Lisbon is not a very big city.
+It may seem so, as it’s located on 7 hills.
+The picture below shows that you can enjoy stunning views over the city, no matter which hill you climb.
+Almost every place of interest is reachable on foot, but you can also take a trip on the iconic and old-fashioned Lisbon tram.

-- Airport Located in the City | When you land in Lisbon, you are already in the city.
-After leaving the airport, in 20-25 minutes you are in the city centre.
-(Marques de Pombal, Baixa and Chiado) and in 10 minutes you are in Parque das Nacoes – business area of Lisbon.
+2. Airport Located in the City | When you land in Lisbon, you’re already in the city.
+After leaving the airport, you can reach the city centre within 25 minutes (Marques de Pombal, Baixa and Chiado), and in 10 minutes you can be in the Parque das Nacoes – Lisbon’s business hub.

-- Lisbon is popular among investors | There is no doubt that the tourism boom has given Lisbon and other Portuguese cities a larger visibility.
-Due to this, incentives have been developed by the government for the establishment of new companies, whether large international ones, or start-ups, giving rise to entrepreneur-ship, registering records of foreign investment.
+3. Lisbon is popular among investors | There’s no doubt that the tourism boom has given Lisbon and other Portuguese cities a larger visibility.
+Due to this, incentives have been developed by the government for the establishment of new companies – whether large international ones, or start-ups -, giving rise to entrepreneurship, as well as registering records of foreign investment.

-- Lisbon is an affordable destination | The cost of living in Lisbon is relatively low compared to other destinations in Europe.
-Almost everyone who comes from abroad, will pay less for almost all basics.
-I have to say that central Lisbon is getting pricier due to the tourism boom, but as a local you can still easily get around this.
-Things such as food and drinks and transportation are not very expensive.
+4. Lisbon is an affordable destination | The cost of living in Lisbon is relatively low compared to other destinations in Europe.
+Most people coming in from abroad will pay less for the same things that they would be spending a lot of money on in other places.
+Having said that, Central Lisbon is getting more expensive, ironically, due to the tourism boom.
+But, once you learn your way around, you can easily find more economic alternatives.
+In the end, things such as food and drinks and transportation are generally not very expensive.

-- Portuguese are friendly and speak English well | Portuguese people are known for being welcoming, effusive and very proud of their home.
-In general we are good English speakers, so you´ll rarely have any trouble communicating, especially with the younger generations, who were taught English from an early age.
+5. Portuguese are friendly and speak English well | Portuguese people are known for being welcoming, effusive and very proud of their home.
+In general we’re good English speakers, so you´ll rarely have any trouble communicating, especially with the younger generations who have been taught English from an early age.

-- Big enough to entertain and small enough to provide a boutique experience | Lisbon is big enough to have all the big city things, but still small enough to have a great sense of community.
-The city not only scores well with an attractive offer of entertaining districts to while the nights away in, but also with its rich and varied cultural history.
+6. Big enough to entertain; small enough to provide a boutique experience | Lisbon is big enough to have all the big city things, but still small enough to have a great sense of community.
+The city not only scores well with an attractive offer of entertaining districts to dance the nights away in, but also with its rich and varied cultural history.
 Lisbon and Porto are hotspots, combining Mediterranean charm with a metropolitan atmosphere.

-- Over 200 days of sunshine and blue skies per year | I have to say that this is one of the things that makes me love my home town, the amazing blue sky.
-Even in the winter time, you can wake up to a very cold day (at least for us locals), but you can easily be amazed by a blue sky and sunny day.
-In Lisbon you probably can have more than 200 days of sunshine a year, which for sure will make your day a better one.
+7. Over 200 days of sunshine and blue skies per year | I have to say that this is one of the things that makes me love my hometown – the amazing blue sky.
+Even in the winter time, you can wake up to a very cold day (at least for us locals), and still easily be amazed by a blue sky on a sunny day.
+In Lisbon, you can probably have more than 200 days of sunshine a year, which for sure will make your day better from the start!